-- IPSAS 41 Financial Instruments: the standard is effective for annual reporting year beginning on or after 1 January 2023.
+- IPSAS 41 Financial Instruments: the standard is effective for annual reporting years beginning on or after 1 January 2023.
 The standard establishes the principles for financial reporting of financial assets and financial liabilities for the assessment of the amounts, timing and uncertainty of an entity's future cash flows.
-IESALC has not yet assessed the impact of the adoption of the standard.
-IESALC plans to adopt this standard as of the effective date. - IPSAS 42 Social Benefits: the standard is effective for annual reporting year beginning on or after 1 January 2023.
+Preliminary assessment suggests that the adoption of this standard will mainly have implication for disclosure in the notes to the financial statements, but no significant impact on the statements. - IPSAS 42 Social Benefits: the standard is effective for annual reporting year beginning on or after 1 January 2023.
 The standard establishes principles and requirements on the recognition, measurement, and presentation of Social Benefits in the financial statements.
-IESALC has assessed that the adoption of the standard will not have any impact on the financial statements.
+IESALC has assessed that the adoption of the standard will not have any impact on the financial statements. - IPSAS 43 Leases: the standard is effective for annual reporting year beginning on or after 1 January 2025.
+The standard establishes the principles for the recognition, measurement, presentation and disclosure of leases in the financial statements.
+IESALC has not yet assessed the impact of the adoption of the standard. - IPSAS 44 Non-current assets held for sale and discontinued operations: the standard is effective for annual reporting year beginning on or after 1 January 2025.
+The standard specifies the accounting for assets held for sale and the presentation and disclosure of discontinued operations.
+The adoption of the standard has no impact on IESALC's financial statements.

-NOTE 5: CASH
+NOTE 5: Cash

-2021 2020
+2022 2021

 Expressed in US dollars

-Cash with banks 59 527 59 271
+Cash with banks 59 339 59 527

-Total cash 59 527 59 527 59 271
+Total cash 59 339 59 527